postyou/contao-wrapper_tags/README.md

 - Contao 3.2.x - 3.5.x, 4.4+
 - PHP 5.6 - 7.x

+Not tested with Contao 4.0 - 4.3 but probably works with them.
 Not tested with PHP &lt; 5.6 but probably works with few earlier versions.